 - 113.2.1 Membership.
-The Construction Board of Adjustment and Appeals shall consist of sevennine regular members plus two alternate members.
-Such Regular board members shall be composed of individuals with knowledge and experience in the technical codes to include, to the greatest extent possible, an architect, engineer, general contractor two Division I contractors (GC, BC, or RC), electrical contractor, HVAC contractor, plumbing contractor, a member at large from the public, and any other contractor licensed category.
+The Construction Board of Adjustment and Appeals shall consist of nine regular members plus two alternate members.
+Regular board members shall be composed of individuals with knowledge and experience in the technical codes to include, to the greatest extent possible, an architect, engineer, two Division I contractors (GC, BC, or RC), electrical contractor, HVAC contractor, plumbing contractor, a member at large from the public, and any other contractor licensed category.
 In addition to the regular members, there should be two alternate members, one member with the qualifications referenced above and one member at large from the public.
 A board member shall not act in a case in which he or she has a personal or financial interest. - 113.2.2 Terms.
 The terms of office of the regular board members shall be for three (3) years and staggered so no more than one-third of the board is appointed or replaced in any 12-month period.
-The two alternates, if appointed, shall serve three-year terms.
+The two alternates shall serve three-year terms.
 Vacancies shall be filled for an unexpired term in the manner in which original appointments are required to be made.
-Three absences of any member from required meetings of the board shall in 12 month period, at the discretion of the applicable governing body, render any such member subject to immediate removal from office.
-No board member shall be appointed or re-appointed to this board for more than three (3) consecutive, three (3) year terms. - 113.2.3 Removal from office.
+No board member shall be appointed or reappointed to this board for more than three (3) consecutive, three (3) year terms. - 113.2.3 Quorum and voting.
+A simple majority of the board shall constitute a quorum.
+In varying any provision of this code, the affirmative votes of the majority present, but not less than three affirmative votes, shall be required.
+In modifying a decision of the building official, not less than four affirmative votes, but not less than a majority of the board, shall be required.
+In the event that regular members are unable to attend a meeting, the alternate members shall vote. - 113.2.4 Secretary of board.
+The building official or his/her authorized representative shall act as secretary of the board and shall make a record of all of its proceedings, which shall set forth the reasons for its decision, the vote of each member, the absence of a member, and any failure of a member to vote. - 113.2.5 Removal from office.
 Members shall be automatically removed for lack of attendance.
 Lack of attendance is defined as a failure to attend three (3) consecutive meetings or a failure to attend more than one-half of the meetings scheduled during a calendar year.
 Participation for less than three-fourths of a meeting shall be the same as a failure to attend a meeting.
-Members removed pursuant to this provision shall not continue to serve on the board and such removal shall create a vacancy. - 113.2.34 Quorum and voting.
-A simple majority of the board shall constitute a quorum.
-In varying any provision of this code, the affirmative votes of the majority present, but not less than three affirmative votes, shall be required.
-In modifying a decision of the building official, not less than four affirmative votes, but not less than a majority of the board, shall be required.
-In the event that regular members are unable to attend a meeting, the alternate members, if appointed, shall vote.
+Members removed pursuant to this provision shall not continue to serve on the board and such removal shall create a vacancy.

-113.2.45 Secretary of board.
-The building official or his/her authorized representative shall act as secretary of the board and shall make a detailed record of all of its proceedings, which shall set forth the reasons for its decision, the vote of each member, the absence of a member, and any failure of a member to vote.